Vaccination: Side effects

-Certain vaccines have had adverse outcomes identified after being used in mass vaccination programs:
+The US Centers for Disease Control and Prevention (CDC) has compiled a list of vaccines and their possible side effects.

-In 1976 in the United States, a mass a swine flu vaccination programme was discontinued after 362 cases of Guillain–Barré syndrome among 45 million vaccinated people.
-William Foege of the CDC estimated that the incidence of Guillain-Barré was four times higher in vaccinated people than in those not receiving the swine flu vaccine.
+Notable vaccine investigations

 Dengvaxia, the only approved vaccine for Dengue fever, was found to increase the risk of hospitalization for Dengue fever by 1.58 times in children of 9 years or younger, resulting in the suspension of a mass vaccination program in the Philippines in 2017.

 Pandemrix – a vaccine for the H1N1 pandemic of 2009 given to around 31 million people – was found to have a higher level of adverse events than alternative vaccines resulting in legal action.
 In a response to the narcolepsy reports following immunization with Pandemrix, the CDC carried out a population-based study and found the FDA-approved 2009 H1N1 flu shots were not associated with an increased risk for the neurological disorder.

 Ingredients

 The ingredients of vaccines can vary greatly from one to the next and no two vaccines are the same.
 The CDC has compiled a list of vaccines and their ingredients that is readily accessible on their website.